ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 ```
 {: codeblock}

-## Configuring the SDK
+## Configuring the mobile SDK
+{: #configure-mobile-sdk}

-You can configure the SDK to work with different installations of OpenWhisk by using the `baseURL` parameter.
+You can configure the SDK to work with different installations of {{site.data.keyword.openwhisk_short}} by using the `baseURL` parameter.
 For instance:

 ```swift
 whisk.baseURL = "http://localhost:8080"